mef79/impossibilicus-api/README.md

-# proj-api
+# impossibilicus-api
-This is the simplest possible API to interact with the UI (that will soon be commited) in [proj](https://github.com/mef79/proj/)
+This is the simplest possible API to interact with the UI in [impossibilicus-web](https://github.com/mef79/impossibilicus-web)

 ## Documentation of Libraries Used
 - [Flask](http://flask.pocoo.org/) - minimal python web framework